 - Frequently entertain or host guests on your property.

 Understanding if Umbrella Insurance Is Worth It for You

-One clear understanding of umbrella insurance is that it’s affordable.
-For only about $150 to $300 per year, you can buy a $1 million personal umbrella liability policy.
-The next million will cost about $75, and $50 for every million after that, according to the Insurance Information Institute.
+Umbrella insurance is notably affordable.
+For about $150 to $300 per year, you can buy a $1 million personal umbrella liability policy.

 “Most insurance carriers give a discount on both your home and auto insurance if you have both written through them,” said Emily Buckley, senior insurance agent for AAA Northeast in Garden City, N.Y.
 With the amount you save from bundling, it could make sense to invest in an umbrella policy.

 Keep in mind that not all umbrella policies are the same and there may be exclusions or limitations.
 Consult with your insurance agent for help with any specific concerns or needs you may have.

 Hint: This keeps your insurance coverage active.